ggauravr/flightstream/docs/contributing.md

 permalink: /contributing/
 ---

-# 🤝 Contributing to Arrow Flight Server Node.js
+# 🤝 Contributing to FlightStream

 Thank you for your interest in contributing!
-This guide will help you get started with contributing to the Arrow Flight Server Node.js framework.
+This guide will help you get started with contributing to FlightStream framework.

 ## 🎯 Ways to Contribute